xakz/after-dark/index.md

 Additional theme-provided shortcodes at your disposal:

-- `figure` - Similar to the Hugo built-in, but with [Intelligent Lazyloading](#intelligent-lazyloading), an adjusted caption title and smaller caption text.
+- `figure` - Similar to the Hugo built-in, but with [Intelligent Lazy Loading](#intelligent-lazy-loading), an adjusted caption title and smaller caption text.

 To create your own custom shortcodes add a `layouts/shortcodes` directory to your site, place your shortcodes within and start using them in your markdown content.